Strong identifiability and parameter learning in regression with heterogeneous response: Statistical efficiency in learning regression mixtures

-The predictive performance of maximum conditional likelihood estimates for regression mixture model is quantified by the following.

 \begin{theorem} Given assumptions (B1.) and (B2.), and the dominating measure $\nu$ is Lebesgue over $\Rbb$ or counting measure on $\Zbb$.
-Then there exist constant $C$ and $c$ such that
+Then, there exists a constant $C$ depending on $\Theta, f, h_1, h_2$, and a universal constant $c$ such that

-\end{theorem} Combining Theorem~\ref{thm:inverse-bounds} and Theorem~\ref{thm:simple_density_estimation_rate}, we arrive at the convergence rate for the maximum (conditional) likelihood estimates for mixture of regression model's parameters: \begin{theorem} \begin{enumerate} \item [(a)] (Exact-fitted) Suppose that $k_0$ is known, the family of conditional densities $f(\cdot|h_1, h_2)$ is identifiable in the first order, and the family of functions $(h_1,h_2)$ is identifiable.
-Furthermore, assumptions (B1.) and (B2.) are satisfied, then for any $G_0 \in \Ecal_{k_0}(\Theta)$, there exist constant $C$ and $c$ such that
+\end{theorem} Combining Theorem~\ref{thm:inverse-bounds} and Theorem~\ref{thm:simple_density_estimation_rate}, we arrive at the convergence rates for the maximum (conditional) likelihood estimates for the model parameters: \begin{theorem} \begin{enumerate} \item [(a)] (Exact-fitted) Suppose that $k_0$ is known, the family of conditional densities $f(\cdot|h_1, h_2)$ is identifiable in the first order, and the family of functions $(h_1,h_2)$ is identifiable.
+Furthermore, assume (B1.) and (B2.) hold, then for any $G_0 \in \Ecal_{k_0}(\Theta)$, there exist constant $C$ depending on $G_0, \Theta, f, h_1, h_2$ and a universal constant $c$ such that

 \item [(b)] (Over-fitted) Suppose that $k_0$ is unknown and is upper bounded by a known number $\Kup < +\infty$, the family of conditional densities $f(\cdot|h_1, h_2)$ is identifiable in the second order, and the family of functions $(h_1,h_2)$ is identifiable.
-Furthermore, assumptions (B1.) and (B2.) are satisfied, there exist constant $C$ and $c$ such that
+Furthermore, assume (B1.) and (B2.) hold, there exist constant $C$ depending on $G_0, \Kup, \Theta, f, h_1, h_2$ and a universal constant $c$ such that

-\end{enumerate} \end{theorem} Finally, the conditions we utilized the the above theorems are satisfied for most link functions and families of distributions used in applications, as can be seen below. \begin{proposition} Family of Normal, Poisson, Binomial and negative binomial distribution satisfy condition (B1.). \end{proposition}